AzaanUllah-Khan/Typing-Test-Game/README.md

 ### Credits

-tyPOST was created by [Your Name].
+tyPOST was created by AzaanUllah Khan.